marcusdjr/orlando-housing/README.md

 ## Process

 - Scrape the data from each home on the market within a 20 mile radius of Orlando Florida.
 - Use ploomber to build a data pipeline.
-- Use GitHub Actions to run the scarper every day and pull in newly added homes.
+- Clean the data, and perform Exploratory Data Analysis
 - Estimate the sale price of homes within a 20 mile radius of Orlando Florida.

 ## Analysis